 Photo: Kevin Paul Photography

 The Skirvin Hilton – For more than 100 years, The Skirvin Hilton has been the embodiment of elegance and romance in downtown Oklahoma City.
 From the sprawling magnificence of the Grand Ballroom to the quaintness of the Continental Room and the colorful history of the Venetian Room, The Skirvin Hilton’s historic grandeur and numerous venue options provide breathtaking backdrops for weddings and receptions alike.
 All you have to do is enjoy the moment and let your Skirvin Wedding excite and delight while making memories that will last a lifetime.

 Photo: Sheradee Hurst Photography

 Willow Creek Mansion – Built in 1904, Willow Creek Mansion has the character, charm and history you can’t get anywhere else.
-Located off of historic Main Street in Broken Arrow, Oklahoma, they opened their doors as an event center in June 2017.
-Whether you want a simple soiree or a grand gala, Willow Creek caters to your needs and the opportunities are endless!
+Located off of historic Main Street in Broken Arrow, Oklahoma, the venue opened its doors as an event center in June 2017.
+Whether you want a simple soiree or a grand gala, Willow Creek Mansion caters to your needs and the decor opportunities are endless!

 Looking for something different?
 Check out our full curated list of our favorite Oklahoma wedding venues.
 Happy planning!

 Featured in this Post

 Oklahoma Hall of Fame and Gaylord-Pickens Museum